ctools/ctools/doc/source/issues.rst

    When performing a binned or stacked analysis you should make sure that the spatial and spectral binning is sufficiently fine grained.
    The spatial binning should be better than the best angular resolution over the energy range of interest.
-Use a typical value of 0.02 degrees.
-   For the spectral binning, use at least 5 bins per decade.
-   If the binning is too coarse, the spectral parameters will be biased.
+Use a typical value of 0.02 degrees per pixel for the spatial binning and 10 bins per decade for the spectral binning.
+If the binning is too coarse, the spectral parameters that are fitted will be biased.
-   For example, a spectral hardening is observed when using a coarser spatial binning.